addr/100apps/README.md

 * [Day 17](day17) - Hacking with Swift seventeenth project.
 A 'Fruit Ninja' style game that involves a lot of SpriteKit.

+* [Day 18](day18) - Hacking with Swift seventeenth project.
+Shows how to use AppDelegate to set an app-wide option (in this case, an ad).
+Also includes a breakpoint, with a few other Xcode debugging techniques.

 # App Ideas

 1. Simple image viewer.
 Show a list of image titles in a table view that, when selected, opens a 'distraction-free', full screen view of the image.